 To begin, we will look at a chart of common 擬態語 and 擬情語.
 Some notes that we have already seen before will be repeated in context of this lesson as reinforcement of what you already know with new material.

 Part of Speech Note: Some verbs are based off of onomatopoeia.
 Ex. きらめく (to sparkle/radiate).

 Voicing Note: Voiced onomatopoeia often have a more serious or dramatic tone to them versus their very similar non-voiced counterparts.
 They are often antonymous.
 For example, さらさら can be smooth but ざらざら is rough.

 As you can see, there are some very similar patterns going on.
 Many onomatopoeic expressions in Japanese are the result of a doubled element(s).
-We have expressions like こそこそ（と） (stealthily) where two consequentive morae are doubled.
+We have expressions like こそこそ（と） (stealthily) where double-morae element is doubled.
 These in particular are subject to having many variants.
 For instance, you can say こそっと or こっそり instead.
 Note that the insertion of the っ is prevented when the resulting double consonant is not one that is allowed in Japanese.

 Please note that you always have your irregularities.
 Sometimes different forms have different nuances, although always related.
 This does not include non-onomatopoeic words with repeating elements.
 This is really just something you have to mess around with and test the limits of.

 A lengthy debate

 A dejected face

 To wait in great suspense.